 This spring blossom wreath DIY was so quick to put together—in just minutes I was done and they were hanging on the doors ready to welcome friends and the new season!

 A beautiful wreath full of spring florals is the easiest way to get me in the mood to break out my spring decor inside and shake off the winter doldrums.
 And this spring wreath DIY is an easy project that really requires no crafting skill level.

 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

-- Wispy twig grapevine wreath or regular grapevine wreath
+- Wispy twig grapevine wreath or regular grapevine wreath base

 - Ribbon to hang